 If there’s one country on the planet that’s well-known for its specialty coffee culture, it’s definitely Australia.

-But what is it that makes coffee in Australia so good?
+But what exactly makes coffee in Australia so good?

-Our local cafes completely understand that drinking coffee is about more than just the caffeine hit; it’s also a form of relaxation and socialising.
-Which is why Australian cafes make sure they not only provide great coffee and great service but they also provide a complete coffee drinking experience.
+Cafes in Australia know that drinking coffee is about more than just the caffeine hit; it’s also a form of relaxation and socialising.
+There's a plethora of cafes not only provide great coffee and great service but they also provide a complete coffee drinking experience.

 Australia's coffee culture is also solidly focused on the many different types and varieties of specialty coffee.
-As Fleur Studd, the founder of Melbourne’s Market Lane, says, “When you walk into many cafes now, the barista will be able to tell you where your coffee was grown, who produced it, and what variety it is.
-You will often be offered coffee brewed as filter as well as espresso.
-The menu will showcase coffees that are in season and specialty grade, and the labels on retail bags of beans will tell you when it was harvested and roasted.”
+Often, the barista will be able to tell you where your coffee was grown, who produced it, and what variety it is.
+There's often info on when beans were harvested and roasted.
+And you can choose between filter and espresso.
 You see?
 It's serious business!

 3. We have access to high-quality coffee beans and cutting-edge equipment

-No wonder we are able to serve the rarest and the best-tasting coffee, our exciting coffee industry is supported by lots dedicated industry groups and major events here in Australia that help to expand the availability of unique coffee beans for roasters and cafe owners alike.
-The Melbourne International Coffee Expo (MICE) held every year proudly and expertly works to help grow Australia's coffee industry.
-Thousands attend the yearly event to see the latest in coffee technology and machinery, along with the best Roasters and Baristas in the country.
+We're able to serve the rarest and the best-tasting coffee because our dynamic coffee industry is supported by lots of dedicated industry groups and major events that help to expand the awareness and availability of unique coffee beans for roasters and cafe owners alike.
+The Melbourne International Coffee Expo (MICE) is held every year and is a strong bolster to Australia's coffee industry.
+Thousands attend the yearly event to see the latest in coffee technology and machinery, along with the best roasters and baristas in the country.

-So, given that we think Australian coffee culture is the finest on the planet, where should you go to enjoy it at its best?
-Obviously we can't name every place in a single post so we'll just highlight a few of our current favourites:
+So, given that Australian coffee culture is the finest on the planet (obviously), where should you go to enjoy it at its best?
+It's impossible to name all the incredible venues that provide us with a top-notch brew, so we'll just highlight a few classics: